keithasaurus/koda-validate/docs/how_to/dictionaries/derived.rst

     validator = DataclassValidator(Image, typehint_resolver=custom_resolver)

-It will usually make sense to wrap :data:`get_typehint_validator`, as in the example above, but it's OK to completely rewrite how this works if it suits you.
+It often makes sense to wrap :data:`get_typehint_validator`, as in the example above, but it's OK to completely rewrite how this works if it suits you.